example42/example42.github.io/_drafts/2017-04-24-technical_puppet_workshop_frankfurt.md

 - Puppet Code Testing
 - Puppet and Integration in existing infrastructure

-For participation we recomend to bring your laptop with the following specifications:
+For participation we recommend to bring your laptop with the following specifications:

 - Linux VM on VirtualBox or VMware (CentOS, RHEL, Ubuntu, SLES)
 - Vagrant installed on the laptop